how to join merchant navy

 What is the age limit for joining the Merchant Navy?

 Depending on the rank and post, there are varied age restrictions for entering the Merchant Navy.
-Typically, applicants to marine engineering or deck cadet programmes must be between the ages of 17 and 25.
+Typically, marine engineering or deck cadet program applicants must be between 17 and 25.

 How much does a Merchant Navy officer earn?